What do I need to get a library card?

 How many items can I check out and for how long?

-Prescott Public Library items are checked out for 3 weeks, which do not include library closure days.
-Please note that items transited from another library in the Yavapai Library Network (YLN) might have a different checkout period.
+Most Prescott Public Library items are checked out for 3 weeks, which do not include library closure days.
+Exception: “Lucky Day” items can only be checked out for 7 days (limit to 2 concurrent checkouts per account).
+Please note that items transited from another library in the Yavapai Library Network (YLN) might also have a different checkout period.

 How do I renew my items?

 Library checkouts are automatically renewed if there are no other patrons waiting for the items.
-A library item might be renewed up to three times.
-If automatic renewals fail to occur, you can also renew your checkouts by dialing the automated line at 928.777.7476, calling the library at 928.777.1539, or visiting a Check Out desk.
+A library item might be renewed up to 3 times, with the exception of “Lucky Day” items which are non-renewable.
+If automatic renewals fail to occur, you may be able to renew your checkouts by calling the library at 928.777.1500, or visiting a Check Out desk.

 Where do I pick up my holds?